owenlord/beigestation/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.

+## REST service API server

+Run `npm dev` for a RESTful API server.
+Navigate to `http://localhost:4000/api`.
+When `ng build` the files will be served from the deve server.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.